Loading, please wait...

 Booking NZ Travel Insurance with Holiday Extras

-We offer two types of policies (single trip and annual trip) with three levels of cover, and some optional extras, so you can tailor your policy to meet precisely what you need.
-Choose whether you want basic, standard or premium level cover and then decide whether you want any of our optional extras, such as winter sports or business cover.
-(Please note, certain extras are only available on standard or premium level cover).
+We offer two types of policies (single trip and annual trip) with four levels of cover, and some optional extras, so you can tailor your policy to meet precisely what you need.
+Choose whether you want Bronze, Silver, Gold or Platinum level cover and then decide whether you want any of our optional extras, such as winter sports or gadget cover.

 Travel Insurance for Activities in New Zealand